 Cons Of a Synthetic Natural Fiber Rug Look

-- Can smell when first opened, so they emit VOCs
+• Can smell chemicals when first opened, so they emit VOCs

-- Don’t have the natural texture or variation of colors in the fibers
+• Don’t have the natural texture or sheen variation found in natural fibers

 Shop Indoor/Outdoor Rugs That Mimic Natural Fiber